- Training

 Invoice Settings

-When working with these settings, make sure you scroll to the bottom of the page and click on Update to save your changes.
+When working with these settings, make sure you click on Save at the top of the page to apply your changes.

-Following is a guide to the remaining fields in this section.
+Following is a guide to the fields in this section.

-This field value currently defaults to From Stock – the other options available in the dropdown are reserved for future use, so you should leave this set to From Stock.
+This field value currently defaults to From Stock – the other options available in the dropdown are reserved for future use (they don’t currently perform any function), so you should leave this set to From Stock.

 If you tick this box, the relevant GL Code (determined using data from your accounting system for each Product in your system) will be visible when you are adding items to Invoices so that you can confirm or amend the default choice.